GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

  - Set up the Kinetic.js visualization of the detector by calling `this.instantiateCells()` and `this.generateColorScale()` (details below).

 ###initializeDetector()
-`initializeDetector(name, channels, title, URLs)` is declared in `detectorHelpers.js` and factors out the generic steps of setting up a detector with a single layer of visualization.
+`initializeDetector(name, title, URLs)` is declared in `detectorHelpers.js` and factors out the generic steps of setting up a detector.
 Its arguments are as follows:
  - `<name>` (string) - a tag name for this detector, intended for use as a key prefix or other identifying purposes.
- - `<channels>` (array of strings) - the same `channels` array described above.
  - `<title>` (string) - the title to be displayed in the header at the top of the detector visualization
  - `<URLs>` (array of strings) - the same `URLs` array described above.